vlad-ds/kwargs/README.md

 # Kwargs
-### Get Kanye quotes directly in your command line.
+### Get Kanye West quotes directly in your command line.

 This was an experiment in packaging Python code and making it avaialable through Pip and Git.